Babunator/Learning-python/Pyhon basics/oop.md

 ```
 \
 ## Methods
-Methods are functions defined inside the body of a class.
+`Methods` are functions defined inside the body of a `class`.
-They are used to perform operations with the attributes of our objects.\
+They are used to perform operations with the attributes of our `objects`.\
-You can basically think of methods as functions acting on an Object that take the Object itself into account through its *self* argument.\
+You can basically think of `methods` as functions acting on an Object that take the Object itself into account through its *self* argument.\
 E.g.
 ```python3
 class Circle: